A question of perspective

 - Your company is located in a very rural region in an 70-years factory or residential block

-- You pay your employees a "normal" pay without special incentives
+- You pay your employees a “normal” salary without any special incentives

 - You are looking for young, qualified employees for a position with few development perspectives